All households should have a Calor Gas heater as an emergency back-up in case of winter disruption to energy supplies.

 Checking Your Gas Bottle Levels

-These are cheap and work well for larger bottles.
+These work well on larger bottles.
 Liquid Gas volume changes with temperature so some have summer and winter readings.

 Be careful about sticking them over the weld seams on smaller bottles as they may not give an accurate reading.

-These are more expensive but are the most reliable way of checking the gas in your bottle.
+These are more expensive but are the most reliable way of checking the gas level.

-The one in the image is Calor Branded and guaranteed for 5 years.
+The one featured is Calor Branded and guaranteed for 5 years.
 We recommend it for domestic Calor Gas Heaters using blue (Butane) bottles with a standard clip-on fitting.

 For other fittings see Our Calor gas regulators, hoses, gauges and tools product page

-We advise getting 2 bottles, when one runs out you can immediately change it over and order a refill for the empty one.
+We recommend getting 2 bottles, when one runs out change it over and order a refill for the empty one.

 Using Calor Gas Bottles